KILTprotocol/portablegabi/README.md

 This module can be used with and without a substrate based blockchain.
 However, it was designed to be used with a chain acting as a decentralised storage of each attester's accumulator versions.
 All processes tied to chain activity can be found in files with `chain` suffix.
 In order to use them, you are required to have an active [substrate](https://www.parity.io/substrate/) blockchain implementing the [`portablegabi-pallet`](https://github.com/KILTprotocol/portablegabi-pallet).
 You could clone and set up this [`portablegabi-node`](https://github.com/KILTprotocol/portablegabi-node) basic substrate template implementing the portablegabi-pallet.

+## Tutorial

+We recommend visiting our [Portablegabi tutorial](https://kiltprotocol.github.io/portablegabi-tutorial/) to explore the library with the best possible experience.

 ## Installing

 To build the package, you need to have [GO](https://golang.org/) and [dep](https://github.com/golang/dep) installed.